posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 ### 3. Update `go` to Propagate the Context

 The context should propagate through goroutines.
-The default behavior is that an invoked goroutine gets it's parent context.
+The default behavior is that an invoked goroutine gets its parent context.
 When goroutine **A** is invoking a new goroutine **B**, **B** should get **A**'s context.

 ### 4. Enable `go` with Context